rizkyhaksono/pemrograman-fungsional/README.md

 ## Contributing

 Please read the [Contributing Guidelines]() before contributing to this project.
-Please read the [Contributing Guidelines]() before contributing to this project.

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE]() file for details.
 This project is licensed under the MIT License - see the [LICENSE]() file for details.

 ---